PHP - Loop Types Explained with Examples

-• while - loops through a block of code if and as long as a specified condition is true.
+• while loop – runs as long as condition is true

-The for statement is used when you know how many times you want to execute a code given in the body of loop or a block of statements.
+The for loop is used when you already know how many times you want to execute a block of code.

 Syntax